alukosdev/ccsp/index/terminology.md

 A data structure or collection of information that is retained by an organization for legal, regulator, or business reasons.

+==- Recovery Point Objective (RPO)
+The RPO indicates the amount of acceptable data loss measured in terms of how much data can be lost before the business is too adversely affected.

+The point in time at which you would like to restore to.
+For instance, if an organization performs daily full backups and the BCDR plan includes a goal of resuming critical operations using the last full backup, the RPO would be 24 hours.

+*Data replication strategies will most affect this metric*, as the choice of strategy will determine how much recent data is available for recovery purposes.
+!!!
+RPO is measured in *time*.
+!!!
+==- Recovery Time Objective (RTO)
+The RTO indicates the amount of system downtime defining the total time of the disaster until the business can resume operations.

+This is the goal for recovery of operational capability after an interruption in service (i.e., the amount of time it takes to recover).
+For example, a company might have an MAD of one week, while the company's BCDR plan includes and supports an RTO of six days.

+!!!
+RTO is measured in *time*.
+The RTO must be lower than the MAD.
+!!!
+==- Recovery Service Level (RSL)
+The recovery service level is a *percentage measurement (0-100%)* of how much computing power is necessary based on the percentage of the production system needed during a disaster.

+For example, an RSL of 50% would specify that the DR system would need to operate at a minimum of 50% the performance level of the normal production system.

+!!!
+RSL is measured in *percentage*.
+!!!
+==-

 #### Return on Investment

 A term used to describe a profitability ratio.